 - How to Make a Behavior Addictive: Make Exercise Addictive

-But deep down, I always loved my pillow.
+I always loved my pillow.
 I just didn’t always embrace it.
-And I was seldom consistent.
+And I was seldom consistent, especially as a mom.
 I made it a goal to be asleep by 10pm.
 Being a mom that isn’t always possible but I work hard to get the kids settled in early and give myself a little time to relax and get to sleep.
 The most important sleep occurs between 10 and 2.

 I also downloaded Flux on my computer.
 Flux automatically dims the computer screen as the sun goes down.
 Electronic devices with bright screens trick the brain into thinking that it is midday and thus disturbing the normal cycle of your circadian rhythm.